francoiducat/JavaAppSandBox/README.md

 - An internal void beforeRender() method called right before rendering and used as a hook in subclasses should be protected.
 - A void saveGame(File dst) method which is called from the GUI code should be public.

-## Behavior Driven Development

-BDD describes the expected behavior of software, it's expressive.
-(Given, When, Then)

-Spock : BDD Framework

-## Testing Components

-### Mocks

-Fake implementation of a class

-### Spy

-Like a mock, but real object is used

 ## Streams

 An ordered sequence of data